How do I obtain my Gator 1 (ID) card?

 Where can I find information regarding my benefits?

 All employees must enroll in benefits within 60 days of hire.
-Eligible faculty members should inquire about the College of Dentistry fringe benefits by contacting Melissa Long at firstname.lastname@example.org.
+Eligible faculty members should inquire about the College of Dentistry fringe benefits by contacting Amanda Phelps or Christina Perez at firstname.lastname@example.org.

 As a UF employee, what other benefits am I eligible for?

 UF employees are eligible for many benefits including Fitness & Recreation, discounts to Florida attractions, Employee Education Program benefits, and others.
-Please visit the UF Human Resources website or stop by the College’s Human Resources office in the Dean’s Suite on the 4th floor to inquire.
+Please visit the UF Human Resources website or contact the College’s Human Resources office to inquire.

 How often do I get paid?